9 powerful ways of teaching growth mindset in the classroom, including the power of YET, learning from mistakes, and ways of facing challenges.

 FREE Mantra Posters & Coloring Sheets

 Here’s a freebie for you to use in your classroom.
 Give students a growth mindset mantra poster to color and decorate.
-Hang in the classroom or take home to teach families about growth mindset.
+Hang in the classroom or take it home to teach families about a growth mindset.

 Click the image to download.